 Level one or two of our fine motor skill development programme could be a better starting point for these children.

 For children under five years of age we strongly recommend using finger crayons and small pencils to help them develop the hand control and strength required to develop a tripod grasp.
 We would highly recommend these if the child is still using a gross grasp, digital pronate grasp, or they are spreading all of their fingers along the pencil.
 Designed for two to three year olds, you can easily purchase finger crayons commercially.
 You can make small pencils by sawing regular thick pencils into 3-4cm lengths or you can use small pieces of crayon.
+There is a video discussing the why you might consider these alternatives on our pencil grip page.

 GriffinOT Pencil Grasp Development Resources